jujufugh/jujufugh.github.io/security-main/database/advanced/aso-aco/aco/aco_row_index.md

     exit
     </copy>
     ```
-## Task 5: Space benefit of Oracle TDE with compression
+## Task 4: Space benefit of Oracle TDE with compression

+  **Note**: Again, the numbers you get may be different then the screenshot, but the point is to show compression, so if that is still visible, you have done this lab successfully.

    ````
    <copy>
    du -hs /u01/oradata/cdb1/pdb1/comp_data_ts.dbf